ceph/ceph-csi/docs/deploy-rbd.md

 * on first time attachment
   (no file system on the attached device, checked with blkid)
   * new passphrase is generated and stored in selected KMS if KMS is in use
-  * device is encrypted with LUKS using a passphrase from K8s secrets
+  * device is encrypted with LUKS using a passphrase from K8s secrets.
   * image-meta updated to "encrypted" in Ceph
 * passphrase is retrieved from selected KMS if KMS is in use
 * device is open and device path is changed to use a mapper device